ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-manual-tuning.rst

 With the FF gains set to 0.15, takeoff and establish a hover in Stabilize flight mode, then make some sharp stick inputs in both pitch and roll.
-Land and pull the log from the microSD card and look at the signals in your ground station software.
+Land and pull the log from the microSD card and look at the signals in a log reviewing software.
 If the actual rate is more than the desired rate then you'll want to decrease FF.
 If it is less, increase FF.

 **(to be added...FF calculation directly from log data)**